samman375/BigBrain/README.md

-- Project completed as a group of 5 in T2 2021 for COMP2511: Object Oriented Programming.
+- Project completed as a pair in T1 2021 for COMP6080: Web Front-end Programming.
+- Task was to create a web-based quiz application (similar to Kahoot).
-- This project had a focus on OOP principles and design patterns, as well as agile software development.
+- This project had a focus on gaining experience utilising React.js.
 - Project Spec can be found in spec.md.
-- A final mark of 96/100 was awarded and was worth 35% of grade.
+- A final mark of 87.8/100 was awarded and was worth 30% of grade.